Stephen Barber & Sandi Harris, Lutemakers

 Over the quarter of a century since it was made, not a single glue-joint had opened or failed a testament to the use of animal glues used throughout.
 All joints and surfaces including the bridge and ebony veneer of the neck were then, as now, glued with animal glue combined with isinglass.
 It was a nice opportunity to 'refresh' this lute, which had given its owner Michael Bruhn, of Kiel, Germany much playing enjoyment.

-We've recently (November 2012) made Michael a 10c lute, he having been so imperessed by the rebuild and the improved sound of the 8c above.
+In November 2012, we made Michael a 10c lute, he having been so imperessed by the rebuild and the improved sound of the 8c above.

 We finish instruments which are made from white woods (such as maple and ash) yew and fruitwoods with a transparent, coloured oil-based amber varnish, using a formula similar to that used by the old violin makers.
 Of course, since the art of lutemaking pre-dated that of violin-making, the original 'violin' varnishes were actually adopted from existing varnishes used by lutemakers.
 We try and match the colours that we use to those found on original lutes, bearing in mind that the majority of original lute varnishes were nowhere near as dark as many surviving museum examples now present.
 And for example, when contemporary paintings are cleaned, and the original colours can be viewed for perhaps the first time in centuries, many of the wood-tones are seen to be much paler and brighter than before, when the original paint surface was often obscured and masked by centuries of over-varnishing and indifferent curatorship.
 A very good example of a cleaned painting revealing a surprising wealth of hitherto veiled detail and colour is The Ambassadors, by Hans Holbein, 1533 (a detail from which showing the famous lute can be seen further down this page).
 A lot of surviving instruments were also over-vanished or even refinished in the 18th and 19th Centuries, when the concept of retaining an original varnish on a lute back was not something that was observed by many of the workshops and dealers through whose hands old lutes passed.